shohel456/Python-Scripts/README.md

 * ### Bulk add users to Twitter list

-Simple script helps you mass add users to your twitter list to follow (Ex: Bitcoin/Altcoins official account, news, traders...)

 - Prepare list screen names
 - Setup your app and get an access token